sixuanhan/nuggets/IMPLEMENTATION.md

 ### Data structures

-The `game` structure will implement the `grid` structure and store variables that provide information about each location on the grid.
+The `game` structure will store variables that provide information about each location on the grid.

 ```c
 typedef struct game {